circleguard/circlecore/README.md

 `replay_data` must be a list of `circleparse.ReplayEvent` like objects when passed to `Replay.__init__`.
 You can look at the [circleparse](https://github.com/circleguard/circleparse) repository for more information, but all that means is that each object must have the `time_since_previous_action`, `x`, `y`, and `keys_pressed` attributes.

 Finally, the load method of the replay must accept one required argument and one positional argument, regardless of whether you use them - `loader` and `cache=None`, respectively.
-If you need to load some information from the api, use the passed Loader class to do so (see the Loader class for further documentation.
-You're really starting to dig into the internals of the code if you do this - why not offer to write some code for us while you're at it?
-We don't bite, I promise c:).
+If you need to load some information from the api, use the passed Loader class to do so (see the Loader class for further documentation).
 Should you want to implement a caching system of your own, the cache argument takes care of all the nasty options hierarchy issues and delivers you the final result - should this singular replay be cached?
 If you choose to cache the replay, you will also have to implement the loading of the replay from the cache, by writing the corresponding logic in the laod method.
 None of that is touched by circleguard - the caching of ReplayMaps happens in an entirely different location than `replay#load`.
 So long as you set `self.loaded` to `True` by initializing Replay in `load`, circleguard will respect your replay and assume you have loaded the data properly.

 ### Loading Replays